 My Experience With Carmenta

 Greek and Latin are the highest expression of our culture.
 I have learned from Carmenta that there’s no right age to begin addressing our cultural roots.
 So "sapere aude!"
-I studied Latin and Ancient Greek in Italy and I thought it would be impossible to have so many young kids actually speaking fluent Latin and Ancient Greek.
-I was used to the European system of teaching Ancient Greek and Latin, which emphasized translation more than actual speaking.
+I studied Latin and Greek in Italy and I thought it would be impossible to have so many young kids actually speaking fluent Latin and Greek.
+I was used to the European system of teaching Greek and Latin, which emphasized translation more than actual speaking.
 But Carmenta has developed a unique method that makes Latin and Greek exciting and alive.
-First, the synchronous online lesson is a great way of establishing real contact with students around the world.
+First, the synchronous Skype lesson is a great way of establishing real contact with students around the world.
 Second, Carmenta's one-on-one tutoring is an opportunity for students to utilize their teacher to maximum effect.
-Third, Carmenta is online!
+Third, you can have Carmenta tutoring wherever you are!
 This means that you can study difficult topics without wasting time and energy commuting to and from a brick-and-mortar school.
 Instead of going to the school, you can actually bring Carmenta with you wherever you go!

 In fact, the main difference between Carmenta and an on-site school isn't in the feel of the classes themselves but in the greater amount of freedom I now have.
 I’m free to design the class I prefer, follow my passion, treat the topics or subjects that other schools prefer to avoid.
 The most valuable thing that Carmenta can add to the academic community is the freedom to ‘live’ culture within a world-wide community.
 It is amazing to me that it is so easy to meet and talk with people who live so far away from me and have an educational background so different yet somehow often very similar to mine.
 With Carmenta I can be alive and in contact with people living anywhere in the world.
 Teaching with Carmenta is truly a great experience!